ponfri/cypress_template/cypress_instructions.md

 Do not add any text between the brackets `[ ]` in the test name.
 Add your test steps inside the block as needed.

+*Purpose: Enforce a clear, consistent test structure and make it easy to focus on new tests during development.*

 ## General Guidelines
+*Purpose: Keep the codebase maintainable, up to date, and easy for all contributors to understand.*

 - Keep page objects and custom commands up to date with the site structure and workflows.
 - Prefer workflow methods for multi-step actions.